jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 rrna_pc(df, 1)
 ```

 This outputs a csv file called "1 pc_otu_subset.csv".
-The order of the OTU columns is based on their maximum abundance across the samples.
+Only OTUs that reached 1% relative abundance in at least one sample were kept.
+The order of the OTU columns (left to right) is based on their maximum abundance across the samples.
 Here is what it looks like in excel:

 ![useful image]({{ site.url }}/assets/rrna_pc excel.png)

 ### rrna_taxa

 *Filters OTU table for a certain taxa, given a taxonomic level (i.e. Phylum) and corresponding taxa name (i.e. Cyanobacteria).
 Useful if you are only interested in a particular taxonomic group.
 The function returns a csv file that contains all the OTUs belonging to your taxa of interest from your dataset.
 The end columns also contain all other taxonomic info related to that OTU, including a column called "otu_tax" which contains the OTUID along with the highest level of taxonomy that could be assigned to that OTU.
-Function is case sensitive*
+Function is case sensitive.*

 To use the function, first copy and paste the following code into R (ending at last curly bracket)
 ```